 After a DDoS attacks occurs, the status changes to Advertised which indicates the network is protected.

-From your Cloudflare dashboard, select Analytics > Network Analytics.
+From your Cloudflare dashboard, select Analytics & Logs > Network Analytics.